jpli02/mini-minecraft/README.md

 # mini-minecraft
 ## Features

+### Multi-threading for real-time terrian generation
+- terrain expansion, seeing surrounding 5x5 terrain zones to check if they have set up blocks.
+- destory the VBO Data when moving far enough, But the Chunk data is kept,destroy all VBO data when walk too far away for efficiency.
+- For the current terrian zone, if no Chunk then generated it If has Chunk but no VBOData inside, fill the VBOData
+- last step to fill data and send to GPU
+- difficulties: design and code

 ### Procedural generation of terrain using noise functions
 - Implemented several noise functions to generate the terrain procedurally, including Perlin, Worley, and FBM.
 - Using Perlin Noise with FBM to generate the height of the mountain and the grassland biome.